What Causes Commitment Issues in Relationships?

 Something else with their thought process may be getting in the way.
 In some cases they get stuck with their own stubbornness and end up losing a good opportunity with a great person.

-I know, I've been there.
-And I can say that we do know what we want!
-And we dowant commitment!
-However, we need to realize it quick enough while the opportunity is still available.
+I know.
+I've been there.
+We do know what we want.
+We do indeed want commitment!
+However, we need to realize it while the opportunity is still available.

-There is something else that occurs that slows down the process of reaching a commitment.
+Something else occurs that slows down the process of reaching a commitment.
 That is a failure to communicate and share feelings with one another.
 This requires both partners to be willing to share.
 It's a two-way street.

 A Behavior That Can Sabotage a Relationship